chainpoint/chainpoint-cli/README.md

 The output returned consists of three parts:

-The `node_hash_id` is `52eb62c0-f556-11e7-bcf8-016fed1c55ad` in this example.
+The `proof_id` is `52eb62c0-f556-11e7-bcf8-016fed1c55ad` in this example.
 This type 1 UUID serves as a handle to retrieve a proof.

 The original hash you submitted (`2e75eaf17b8345c67234dfa92e867541ef41dda08baa6f8d5464fac432950794`) is echoed back.